 By participating in Global Asbestos Awareness Week this year, you can alert others about the dangers of asbestos.
 You may even find ways to help yourself or someone you love by filing for VA benefits or pursuing legal compensation.

 The Mesothelioma Veterans Center is here to support those with mesothelioma during Global Asbestos Awareness Week and beyond.
-Our team of fellow veterans, nurses, attorneys, and patient advocates can help you and your family access support, medical care, and financial aid.

-Call (877) 450-8973 now to get started.
+Get a Free Veterans Packet or call (877) 450-8973 now to get started.